Billboard Encourages People to Try to Relate to Who's on Their Plate

 “When we look at the world through another animal’s eyes, we have to realize that inside we’re all the same—and so we all deserve to live free from suffering,” says Phoenix.

-The United Nations states that animal agriculture is responsible for nearly a fifth of human-induced greenhouse-gas emissions—and warns that a global shift to vegan eating is necessary to combat the worst effects of climate change.
+The United Nations states that animal agriculture is responsible for nearly a fifth of human-induced greenhouse-gas emissions—and warns that a global shift to vegan eating is vital if we are to combat the worst effects of climate change.

 Because of human prejudice, billions of animals are tormented and killed in the food industry every year.
 Every person who goes vegan saves the lives of nearly 200 animals annually.